mathieucarbou/license-maven-plugin/docs/index.md

 ./mvnw release:perform -Darguments="-Dgpg.keyname=EDEA921A -Dmaven.site.deploy.skip=true -Dgpg.useAgent=true"
 ```

-If the release perform fails, restart it with (from the target/checkout folder:
+If the release perform fails, restart it with (from the target/checkout folder):

-`./mvnw deploy -Dgpg.keyname=EDEA921A -Dmaven.site.deploy.skip=true -Dgpg.useAgent=true -DperformRelease=true`
+`./mvnw deploy -Prelease -Dgpg.keyname=EDEA921A -Dmaven.site.deploy.skip=true -Dgpg.useAgent=false -DperformRelease=true -Dgpg.passphrase=...`

 Then, go to https://oss.sonatype.org/ to "close and release".
 Then you should see a few minutes later the new version at https://repo1.maven.org/maven2/com/mycila/license-maven-plugin/